 http://www.letsmakeithere.org this lists fashion manufacturers in the UK.
 Membership is by subscription related to turnover.
 UKFT supports and represents the fashion industry providing meeting space, practical support and export advice to members.
 The Register of Designers, which is part of UKFT, offers help and advice to freelance designers and new designer businesses.

-We spoke to Laurian Davies who is UKFT expert on business development and she said “We are helping more and more UK based businesses to find manufacturing here and to grow their businesses, whilst also contributing to a stronger and growing UK fashion industry”.
+We spoke to Laurian Davies at the end of 2020, UKFT expert on business development and she said “We are helping more and more UK based businesses to find manufacturing here and to grow their businesses, whilst also contributing to a stronger UK fashion industry”.

 The British Fashion Council